- Run the Identify and Annotate Variants (WES-HD) workflow

 The targeted region file is a file that specifies which regions have been sequenced, when working with whole exome sequencing or targeted amplicon sequencing data.
 This file is something that you must provide yourself, as this file depends on the technology used for sequencing.
 You can obtain the targeted regions file from the vendor of your targeted sequencing reagents.

-- Specify the Fixed Ploidy Variant Detection settings, including a target region file (figure 21.86).
+- Specify the Fixed Ploidy Variant Detection settings (figure 21.60).

 The parameters used by the Fixed Ploidy Variant Detection tool can be adjusted.
 We have optimized the parameters to the individual analyses, but you may want to tweak some of the parameters to fit your particular sequencing data.
 A good starting point could be to run an analysis with the default settings.